Skip to content

 Note

-20. Add a Respond mediator just after the Switch mediator to return the response from the health care service back to the client.
+8. Add a Respond mediator right after the Switch mediator to return the response from the healthcare service back to the client.

-You have successfully created all the artifacts that are required for routing messages to a back-end service depending on the content in the request payload.
+You have successfully created all the artifacts required to route messages to a back-end service based on the content of the request payload.

 Resource view